The Only Exception

 "The Only Exception" is a song by American rock band Paramore.
 It was released by Fueled by Ramen in February 2010 as the third single from the band's third studio album, Brand New Eyes (2009).
 The song was written by band members Hayley Williams and Josh Farro; Paramore is also credited as being co-producers to the song.
 The song was generally well received by music critics; praise of the song was mainly about Williams' vocal performance.
 Music critics reviewing the song noted that "The Only Exception" was a different musical theme for the band.

 "The Only Exception" was the most successful single from Brand New Eyes, having topped the United Kingdom Rock Chart and peaked at No. 13 and No. 17 in New Zealand and Australia respectively.
 The single has become the band's third of five top-40 hits to date on the Billboard Hot 100.
 A music video for the song, directed by Brandon Chesbro, was released on February 17, 2010, via the band's official website.
 The song received a Grammy nomination for Best Pop Performance by a Duo or Group with Vocals.
 It was the band's most successful single until the release of "Ain't It Fun" (2014).

 Background

 "The Only Exception" was released as the third single from the band's 2009 studio album Brand New Eyes in February 2010.
 It was noticed by music critics that, Paramore, who usually write and record darker material, mainly of the alternative genre, had, musically, gone in a different direction with "The Only Exception".
 Rolling Stone described the song as "a subtle, Radiohead-esque ballad."
 The song's lyrics pertain to the protagonist not believing that love exists and trying to live without it, mainly to avoid rejection, but eventually realizing that it does exist, describing the person as being their "only exception".
 Many fans believe that the song was written as an ode to Chad Gilbert from New Found Glory.
-Incidentally, Williams has declined to comment directly on the issue, merely saying: "Read a couple blogs, and you'll figure it out."
+Williams has declined to comment directly on the issue, merely saying: "Read a couple blogs, and you'll figure it out."